VivekGowda-BN/Quantum-RVU/README.md

 - 📚 Provide curated learning resources
 - 🌐 Build a strong and engaging tech community

-This project represents innovation, creativity, and technical excellence within the university ecosystem.
+This project reflects innovation, creativity, and technical excellence within the university ecosystem.

----

-## 📁 Project Structure
-Quantum-RVU/
-│
-├── public/ # Static assets
-├── src/
-│ ├── components/ # Reusable UI components (Navbar, Timeline, etc.)
-│ ├── pages/ # Pages (Home, About, Contact, Resources, Updates) │ ├── hooks/ # Custom hooks
-│ ├── assets/ # Images, logos, icons
-│ └── lib/ # Utility & animation configs
-│
-├── index.html
-├── package.json
-├── package-lock.json
-└── vite.config.js

 ---

 ## 🛠️ Tech Stack